python/editorial-board/updates/2024-02-12-editorial-board-update.md

 * Style Guide:
   Update the style guide with some new recommendations: first-person, terminologies
 * Ad campaign:

-  # 10 of the above notes
+More detail on #10 of the above notes:
 * Start the async exploration of who our learners are
 * Start the async explorations of what kind of contributors we want to help
 * Specify that Python wiki is out of scope in PEP 732: https://github.com/python/peps/pull/3663